Estimated reading time: 11 minutes

-Except Fundamental rights guaranteed under Articles 20 and 21 remaining Fundamental rights can be suspended during operation of National Emergency.
+Except Fundamental rights guaranteed under Articles 20 and 21 remaining Fundamental rights can be suspended during the operation of National Emergency.

 Article 19 can be suspended only when an emergency is declared on the grounds of war or external aggression and not on the grounds of armed rebellion.

 Article 12 explains the state.
 The state includes

 - The government and the parliament of India

 - The government and the state legislature